VanshKothari16/Calculator/README.md

 This class just contains **four methods** and in each method **the object of remaining four classes is instantiated.**

 # SIP Calculator
 In this class, I accept the Fixed amount invested every month as a SIP, the Rate of Interest in Percentage, and the Number of years.
-I had used this formula: FV=P(1+i)^(n-1).
+I had used this formula:
+**FV=P(1+i)[(1+i)^(n-1)]/i**, where Fv- Future Value, P=Principal, i=Rate of Interest/1200; n=number of months.
+In this class, JTextField class is used to accept the input from the user.
+To display the output or answer, I had used showMessagedialogue() method of JOptionPane class.
    <p align="center">
      <img src="https://github.com/user-attachments/assets/0e58911c-38fc-4183-a1b1-5226b2085059" alt="Image" width="300"/>
    </p>

 # CAGR Calculator
+This is the class where
    <p align="center">
      <img src="https://github.com/user-attachments/assets/e60ec649-f1a6-43de-9408-d3a1af2f1130" alt="Image" width="300"/>
    </p>